 Visually, a back mark in a rope-hung paper looks like a band of parallel wrinkles or striations.
 The back mark texture varies in severity from sheet to sheet within the spur, with the most pronounced wrinkles appearing on the sheets closest to the rope.3 Technique and process variations at different mills make a variety of back marks possible.
 The back mark can be greatly diminished or pressed out altogether using gentle pressing and calendaring.
-Whether one is created or not depends upon variables including fiber type; the wetness of the furnish; the pressing and sheet count of the spur; the sheet's position within the spur; the speed of drying; spur handling, and flattening; and whether the sheet was rope hung again during the sizing process.
+Whether one is created or not depends upon variables including fiber type; the wetness (drainage speed, aka freeness) of the furnish; the pressing and sheet count of the spur; the sheet's position within the spur; the speed of drying; spur handling, and flattening.

-A strong back mark on an 18 x 24 inch linen and hemp sheet
+A strong back mark on an 18×24 inch linen and hemp sheet